-To score this metric use site aerial imagery and any other information collected about the region or watershed associated with the vernal pool system the AA is located in to assess the water source in an area up to 2 km upstream of your AA (Table 11).
-If the watershed is smaller than 2km, assess only the area that is associated with the vernal pool system the AA is located in.
+To score this metric use site aerial imagery and any other information collected about the region or watershed where the individual vernal pool AA is located to assess the water source within the immediate watershed contributing to your AA (Table 11).
+The maximum distance evaluated is 2 km, but most vernal pools have a much smaller local watershed.
+If the watershed is smaller than 2km, assess only the area that is associated with the vernal pool the AA is located in.